moebiussurfing/ofxSurfingImGui/README.md

 - Simplified **oF Helpers** to use **ofParameters** easy and better.
     * _ImHelpers.h_ has been rewritten to ofxSurfing_ImGui_ofHelpers.h_.
     * Widgets, windows/trees now are more customizable.
-    * Removed old windows/tree methods.
+    * Removed all old windows/tree methods.
     * Removed all the _WindowOpen/Settings_ stuff.
     * Removed all the old _GetUniqueName_ engine from **ofxImGui**.
     * Now using PushId()/PopID() approach on each widget.